 Very sad to report the passing of WDI architectural designer Glenn Durflinger, left, who gave final form to the original Space Mountains.
 Glenn cut his teeth on projects like New Orleans Sq & Cinderella Castle.
 He was quiet, smart & unassuming…much more talented than he let on! pic.twitter.com/Fju4epHJLT

 — Tom K Morris (@TomKMorris) September 3, 2018

-Glenn Wesley Durflinger was born on November 28, 1938 and passed away of August 30, 2018.
+Glenn Wesley Durflinger was born on November 28, 1938, and passed away on August 30, 2018.
 He will be remembered for his life and contributions to the legacy of Walt Disney Imagineering.
 His work lives on at Disney theme parks.